10 Best iOS Emulator for Mac (Free & Paid) in 2026

 Rating: 4.2/5 | Windows Native | Visual Studio Integration

-Electric Mobile Studio is a high-performance iOS emulator for Mac designed for professional developers and designers who need precise mobile testing, debugging, and profiling.
+Electric Mobile Studio is a high-performance iOS emulator for Mac and windows emulator designed for professional developers and designers who need precise mobile testing, debugging, and profiling.

 It combines a native macOS application with advanced developer tools to simulate iPhone and iPad environments without requiring Xcode.